Home Resources Transfer Pricing Money Talks: How to Navigate Intercompany Financial Transactions in Transfer Pricing

 While the CUP method remains preferred when comparables exist, alternatives like the yield method or cost of funds are now viable.
 The key is showing a defensible business purpose, not just numbers on a spreadsheet.

-Lessons from the Real World: Cases That Speak Volumes
+Intercompany Loan Rulings: Real World Cases That Speak Volumes

 Recent court cases illustrate the risks of ignoring substance: